June 17-21, 2019

 This course centers on the development of an AP English Literature course that is based on the analysis of a variety of forms of fiction, with a special focus on close reading skills.
 The course will begin with an overview of the structure, content, and scoring of the AP English Literature and Composition exam.
-Participants will grade sample essays with an eye to understanding the moves that matter on timed writings.
+Participants will score sample essays with an eye to understanding the moves that matter on timed writings.
 In addition, teachers will deconstruct one section of a multiple-choice exam to see the skills and habits of mind that are tested.
-The majority of the class will be spent working through a series of skill-building activities that will prompt students to read and write and think thoughtfully about texts that are complex and ambiguous.
+Most of the class will be spent working through a series of skill-building activities that will prompt students to read, write, and think thoughtfully about texts that are complex and ambiguous.
 Participants will have time to develop and share practical teaching strategies, including approaches that support the equity agenda of the College Board.
-Teachers should read Ian McEwan’s Atonement before the week starts; we will be working through the novel during one of the days.
+Teachers should read Ian McEwan’s Atonement before the week starts; we will be working through the novel during the week.

 Preparing Students for Advanced Placement® European History: Revised

 This session will help teachers design an AP European History course and prepare their students for the AP exam.
 Analysis of the redesigned curriculum and test will be a main focus of the course.
 Participants will review the content, themes, and structure of the redesigned AP European History curriculum and focus on effective teaching strategies and learning activities that will lead to success on the exam.
 Participants will analyze past AP exam questions and learn to rewrite them to reflect new course requirements.
 The class will look at new multiple-choice questions, short answer, DBQ and LEQ rubrics.
 Review of the four major time periods and seven critical thinking skills emphasized on the AP test will occur while participants plan their own course syllabi and create test questions in line with the major themes of the course.
 Emphasis is put on learning techniques for teaching these skills in the classroom to students of differing abilities.